wp-plugins/fonts/readme.txt

 1. A button for Styles
 2. A button for Sizes

-If you have suggestions, feel free to email me at brad@wpsites.net.

 Want regular updates?
 Become a fan of WP Sites on Facebook!